Sudosu42/Doomsdayclock/README.md

 Instructions

 1. Download and extract the code for the ESP32-S3-Zero and add them to the Arduino IDE.
 The code requires some libraries, theyr're listed at the top of the script.
-2. Where you see "YOUR_BSSID_HERE" and "PASSWORD" in the script, replace with your wifi information.
+2. Where you see "YOUR_WIFI_NAME" and "PASSWORD" in the script, replace with your wifi information.
 (Keep the qoutation marks).
 3. Verify the script and then upload it to the ESP32-S3-Zero.
 If you run into busy errors or any errors connection to the ESP32, hold down the boot button for the duration of the flash.
 4. Print the 3 case parts and wire the electronics following the wiring diagrams below.